 - the date you accessed the article.

-Example for an online journal article:
+Example for an online book:

 If you download or read a PDF from a website, you must reference the actual document type, for example a book chapter, a government report or a leaflet, not the file format (PDF).

 Some online items have very long URLs.
 The Library recommends that you only put the URL as far as the first forward slash /.

 Ensure that you are using the URL (web address) of the actual source document, and not the URL of the Library search result or other search engine.
 URLs from Library search results have the words "summon.serialssolutions" in them.

 If you are using a reference manager such as EndNote or Mendeley, it is important to check the URL on items you have imported from databases or search engines, and amend it to the URL of the source document (rather than the database or search engine) where necessary.